Iraq–Saudi Arabia relations

-Iraq–Saudi relations are the bilateral and diplomatic relations between the Republic of Iraq and the Kingdom of Saudi Arabia.
+Iraq–Saudi Arabia relations are the bilateral and diplomatic relations between the Republic of Iraq and the Kingdom of Saudi Arabia.
 Both sovereign states share the Iraq–Saudi Arabia border.

+Relations between the two countries have historically been shaped by tribal networks, border disputes, competing regional alignments, and broader geopolitical developments in the Middle East.
+Historians have noted that the relationship was influenced not only by interstate diplomacy, but also by cross-border tribal movement., British imperial involvement, and differing approaches to state-building and governance in frontier regions.

 Under Saddam Hussein, relations were manageable, especially after the Iran–Iraq War began in 1980.
 These manageable relations were soon quelled at the Gulf War, when Saddam's Iraq invaded Kuwait, leading to international sanctions on Iraq and a significant deterioration in Iraqi–Saudi relations.
 In 1990, the land borders between the two countries closed due to the Iraqi invasion of Kuwait.
-Saudi Arabia cut ties with Iraq following the invasion, and reestablished relations with Iraq in 2015 after 25 years of isolating the country.
+Saudi Arabia cut ties with Iraq following the invasion, and reestablished relations with Iraq in 2015 after 25 years of isolation.

 In 2014, after ISIL invaded Iraq, King Abdullah tried to revive relations between Iraq and Saudi Arabia by setting up an embassy there for the first time since the Gulf War.
 King Abdullah also attempted to increase Iraqi–Saudi relations by supporting the coalition in the fight against ISIS in Iraq.

 Nowadays relations have improved greatly and both countries have emphasized the close historical, religious, ethnic, tribal, linguistic, cultural and geographic ties as well as the promising potential for continuous future cooperation and the need of upholding the current cordial relations between the Saudi Arabian government and the Iraqi government.
 In 2019, Saudi Arabia opened its consulate in Baghdad.
 Moreover, 13 agreements were signed between the two countries.
 Saudi Arabia has also donated $500M to support exports of Iraq and $267M to support development projects.

 History

+King Faisal I of Iraq and Syria with Ibn Saud of Saudi Arabia in the mid-1920s.